nobody-famous/alive-lsp/README.md

 ```
 (quicklisp-quickstart:install :path "~/.quicklisp")
 ```
 just keep in mind the directory, let's called here `$QUICKLISP_HOME`.
-Let's clone this repository in there in order to make it easy to load it as project:
+Let's clone this repository in `$QUICKLISP_HOME/local-projects`, so that it will be discovered automatically by Quicklisp when loading the project:

 ```bash
 git clone git@github.com:nobody-famous/alive-lsp.git $QUICKLISP_HOME/local-projects/alive-lsp